 What if your child has a hard time answering questions?

-If your child is having difficulty answering WH questions, take a look at other expected speech and language milestones for their age:
+If your child is having difficulty answering WH questions, take a look at other expected speech and language milestones for their age to see if they’re on track:

 2-year-old speech and language milestones